jan-swiecki/hyzone/README.md

 `$HYZONE_OPTS` is a variable that hyzone prefills with connection options, image name, labels etc. that are needed for your convenience and for hyzone to operate.

-This example is read-only.
-After this example you'll get other example to play with (see below).
+This example for reading only.
+For interactive example see [Basic example](examples/basic-example/hyzone.cfg).
+I encourage to continue reading and then going to Basic example.

 We would run above configuration file with: